 AGILE REQUIREMENTS ELABORATION

+The Contractor shall perform an assessment to quantify the number of RPCs containing Patient Data Entry functions and Pharmacy CPOE business logic.
 The Contractor shall perform backlog grooming sessions with the VA team to properly understand and elaborate business agile requirements.
-The outcome of these sessions shall be a review of, and agreement to, the user stories, including user stories added as a result of backlog grooming by decomposing epics, business requirements, business rules, requirements visualizations and user story elaborations.
+The outcome of these sessions shall be a review of, and agreement to, the quantity of RPCs containing Patient Data Entry functions and Pharmacy CPOE business logic and the percentage completion of RPC emulation planned for each build.

 The Contractor shall:

-Ensure all epics, including Mandatory Compliance Epics are identified, included, prioritized, and sized as appropriate within the overall product backlog grooming effort.
+Ensure all RPC emulation requirements are identified, included, prioritized, and sized as appropriate within the overall product backlog grooming effort.

-Coordinate with VA in populating and updating the product backlog during planning sessions, identifying all features the Government considers relevant to building the product.
-The product backlog serves as the primary source for all program requirements and user stories, and the team shall prioritize the contents.
+Coordinate with VA in populating and updating the product backlog during planning sessions, identifying all business logic the Government considers relevant to the RPC emulation.

-Assign a Unit of measurement (e.g. Epic Sizing) as the estimated relative complexity of epics and user stories are identified.
+Assign a Unit of measurement by which to quantify the relative complexity of RPC business logic to be emulated.

-Facilitate any stakeholder briefings, meetings and elicitation sessions.
+Facilitate any stakeholder briefings, meetings and backlog grooming sessions.

 Execute requirements reviews with stakeholders and record results of reviews using Rational DOORS Next Generation, updating requirements data as a result of the reviews.